 You can temporarily reduce the slip and fall risk posed by organic growth on pressure treated wood with a good scrubbing and power washing.
 Because the primary source of the slipperiness is the algae, moss or mold that’s growing on the wood, you can remove the surface layer of organic growth by scrubbing down the affected area and power washing it.

-We have found that some DIY blogs recommend the use of a mixture of soap and oxygen bleach to remove mildew and mold from pressure treated wood.
-However, environmentalists have expressed concerns about the combination of oxygen bleach cleaners and the chemical compounds found in pressure treated wood.
+We have found that some DIY blogs recommend the use of a mixture of soap and oxygen bleach to remove mildew and mold from pressure-treated wood.
+However, environmentalists have expressed concerns about the combination of oxygen bleach cleaners and the chemical compounds found in pressure-treated wood.
 As reported by Brian Rader, the Pollution Prevention Specialist for San Juan County Washington,

-Oxidizing agents, even our humble sodium percarbonate, (e.g. OxiClean) can react with some types of pressure treated wood to release chromium and arsenic into the environment.
+“Oxidizing agents, even our humble sodium percarbonate, (e.g. OxiClean) can react with some types of pressure-treated wood to release chromium and arsenic into the environment.
 These chemicals are toxic to people and aquatic life at fairly low concentrations.
-This is exactly what we want to avoid putting into our lakes and harbors.
+This is exactly what we want to avoid putting into our lakes and harbors.”

 Oftentimes, people will take an extra step to protect the wood on their deck and use a water-repellent sealant to stop moisture from seeping into the wood.
-While this does protect the wood from damage, it can make the wood slicker.
+While this does protect the wood from damage, it can also make the wood slicker.
 Rain won’t be absorbed by the wood because of the sealant, and it’ll instead rest on top, making the surface dangerous to walk on.

-If you’re inclined to paint your stairs or deck you can improve traction by adding grit to specific types of deck paint, or by purchasing and applying grit paint, like we sell here.
+If you’re inclined to paint your stairs or deck, you can improve traction by adding grit to specific types of deck paint or by purchasing and applying grit paint, as we sell here.
 Think of grit paint as sand suspended in the paint creating a rough, textured surface.
-Grit paint offers improved traction, but at a price.
-First, painting a deck properly takes a lot of preparation, and if you don’t take care when preparing the surface the paint may not adhere well.
+Grit paint offers improved traction but at a price.
+First, painting a deck properly takes a lot of preparation, and if you are not meticulous when preparing the surface the paint may not adhere well.

 No matter what method you choose to reduce the slipperiness of your pressure treated wood, it’s important to remember that the cost of an avoidable slip and fall will be far more in dollars, recovery time and lost opportunity then your effort to prevent them.